Tav Falco's Panther Burns: Transition to less primitive performance style

 The group has also recorded a tango-oriented album, a live concert mini-album, and a lo-fi studio album with Doug Easley of Easley McCain Recording.
 Among the group's early recording engineers were Ardent Studios' John Hampton, as well as former Sun Records session musicians Stan Kessler and Roland Janes of Phillips Recording.

-In August-September 2014, Falco recorded an album in Rome, Italy's Exit Studios.
+In August–September 2014, Falco recorded an album in Rome, Italy's Exit Studios.
 The album, titled Command Performance, was produced by Panther Burns guitarist Mario Monterosso and released in 2015 on the UK label Twenty Stone Blatt Records, with distribution by Proper Records.

 Also in 2014, Stag-O-Lee Records (Germany) compiled a double album of Falco's favorites from his personal music collection, released as Tav Falco's Wonderful World Of Musical & Exotic Obscurities.
 Falco contributed to the varied artists album a liner notes essay and a Panther Burns song called "Real Cool Trash," which The Wire likened to "the rock 'n' roll energy" of The Cramps.
 The Wire described the album styles as ranging from rockabilly to "far-flung genres" that include "tangos, waltzes, and concertina music."

 In 2022, Tav Falco's Panther Burns undertook an extensive US Tour, which began in August 25 in San Francisco and featured dates in 34 US cities.
-The setlist included songs from throughout the Panther Burns' career, including songs from Command Performance and Cabaret of Daggers as well as covers of songs by Charlie Feathers, Leadbelly, Alex Chilton and others.
-Falco's producer Mario Monterosso backed Falco on guitar for the tour, along with bassist Guiseppe Sangirardi and drummer Walter Brunetti.
+On the Nashville stop of the tour, the band recorded a live-in-the-studio session at Bridgestone Arena Studios.
+The session was recorded 27 September 2022, and was initially broadcast as "Cabaret of Daggers Special" on SiriusXM Outlaw Country (Channel 60).
+ORG Music then released the sessions as the album Nashville Sessions: Live at Bridgestone Arena Studios in 2023.
+Soon after the release of Nashville Sessions, Tav Falco Panther Burns embarked on yet another US tour, entitled the "Ride the Snake Tour".
+This time the tour started on 28 September 2023 in New Haven, Connecticut, and finished in Los Angeles on 21 October 2023.

+In 2024, Falco recorded the solo album Desire on Ice, which featured current Panther Burns members Mario Monterosso, Giueseppe Sangirardi and Walter Brunetti as session musicians, as well and former Panther Burns members Jimmy Rip, Jim Sclavunos and René Coman as guest musicians.
+Monterosso produced the album.
+ORG Music released the album on 12 September 2025 to positive reviews, including a 5/5 rating from Mojo magazine with a special inset, an 8/10 rating from Uncut with a full page writeup, and another 8/10 rating from Classic Rock.